FOSSEE/st-scripts/basicdatatype.rst

  * Operators with a little hands-on on how they can be applied to the different data types.

-Since this a hands on session, you will require python installed in your computer.
-.. #[Nishanth]: this line is not required

 First we will explore python data structures in the domain of numbers.
-There are three built-in data structures in python to represent numbers.
+There are three built-in data types in python to represent numbers.

-.. #[Nishanth]: Did you mean data types when you said data structures??
-                Data structures is used for lists and others.

 {{{ A slide to make a memory note of this }}}